 As previously mentioned, there’s also usually a ‘qualification period’ which typically lasts for one or two years, and means that if you die during this time, your beneficiaries will only get the premiums you’ve paid back rather than a full payout.

-Even though interest rates are currently very low, you might decide that you’ll be better off paying money into a savings account each month rather than paying monthly premiums for over 50s life cover.
+Interest rates have risen steadily over the past year, so you might decide that you’ll be better off paying money into a savings account each month rather than paying monthly premiums for over 50s life insurance.
 That way you know that your loved ones will get back all the money you’ve paid in, plus extra interest, however long you live for.

 It’s also worth noting that there are several other different types of life insurance available, so it’s a good idea to explore all the various options and how much they are likely to cost you before deciding which kind to go for.